cloud-np/PyChess/README.md

 # PyChess

-A chess engine made with Python.
+A chess engine and a graphical interface for playing chess made with Python.